via-edge-ai/meta-mediatek-bsp/README.md

 These DISTRO_FEATURES can be added to the image by setting the variable in [local.conf](#local.conf-options).

+## MACHINE_FEATURES

+The layer is defining the following custom MACHINE_FEATURES:
+* `vesper-hat`: Enable the use of the vesper audio hat for the pumpkin board.

 ## Known issues

 * On Windows 10, and possibly other version of windows, the ECM gadget is